-Counselling is provided to enhance students' self-efficacy, ability to cope with daily stress, self-empowerment and positivity to life.
+Counselling is provided to enhance students' self-efficacy, ability to cope with daily stress, self-empowerment and positivity in life.
 Counsellors also help students to improve interpersonal relationships and facilitate better emotion regulation.
 In addition, counselling and consultation may also be provided for TIS parents.
 Our counsellors are fluent in English, Portuguese, Cantonese and Mandarin.
 Students should make an appointment prior to establishing visits with the counsellors during academic time.
+All students will be assigned a counselor when they enter Middle School.